skyglobal/web-toolkit/README.md

 ### Testing
   - Tests are automatically run on the CircleCI server upon pushing to Github.
+  - Two sets of tests are run:
+    - first run is on production ready 'minified' code
+    - second run on 'beautified' code with code coverage reporting, please keep this above 80%
-  - `grunt test` for unit (using [mocha](http://visionmedia.github.io/mocha/) and [chai](http://chaijs.com/‎))
+  - Run `grunt test` for unit (using [mocha](http://visionmedia.github.io/mocha/) and [chai](http://chaijs.com/‎))
-  - Tests include code coverage, please keep this above 80%
-  - Code coverage does not work on 'beautified' code.

 ###Committing